 - The Protect Our Children Act of 2008 is another federal act that includes legislation regarding the online safety of minors.
 The Act appropriated more than $300 million to help fight Internet crimes against children by establishing a task force that helps state and local law enforcement develop an effective response to cyber enticement and child pornography.

-- Social networks like Twitter and Facebook have received special attention by government agencies.
+- Social networks like Twitter and Facebook have received special attention from government agencies.
 Very few policies are in place at social networks to protect the safety of children.
 Therefore, in 2008, attorneys general from 49 states reached an agreement with the social networking site MySpace to better protect minors in their community.
 The terms of the agreement called for MySpace to create stronger age identity verification, set up a registry of parent-supplied blocked email addresses, make the profiles of minors default to private settings, and establish a section of the site specifically for minors.

 - In 2009, the State of New Jersey was the first state to address social networking by proposing the Social Networking Safety Act, which was to require social networks to have “report” icons for inappropriate content and cyber harassment.
 It also directs networks to investigate any reports and take appropriate action.
 If the social network fails to effectively investigate and respond appropriately, it can be sued for consumer fraud.